Carthage/Carthage/README.md

 ## Adding frameworks to an application

-Once you have Carthage [installed](#installing-carthage), you can begin adding frameworks to your project:
+Once you have Carthage [installed](#installing-carthage), you can begin adding frameworks to your project.
+Note that Carthage only supports dynamic frameworks, which are **only available on iOS 8 or later** (or any version of OS X).

+To get started:

 1. Create a [Cartfile][] that lists the frameworks you’d like to use in your project.
 1. Run `carthage update`.
 This will fetch dependencies into a [Carthage.checkout][] folder, then build each one.